 For adults or teens who have either not yet learned how to ride a bike, or did a long time ago but want a refresher on the basics of balancing, pedaling and steering.
 3-hour workshop for adults and teens, bike and helmet required.

-These sessions go in-depth with one of our certified instructors on a specific topic such as avoiding bike theft, bikes on transit, bike commuting, and more.
+These sessions go in-depth with one of our certified instructors on a specific topic such as bike mechanics, avoiding bike theft, riding after dark, and more.
 1-hour, indoor workshop for adults and teens, no bike required.

 This class is for kids who are able to ride a bike and ready to take to the roads and pathways with their parents.
 Parents and kids attend together.
 Outdoor workshop for adults and youth in grades 2-6 (approx.)